krahets/hello-algo/en/docs/chapter_introduction/algorithms_are_everywhere.md

 1. Divide the playing cards into "ordered" and "unordered" sections, assuming initially the leftmost card is already in order.
 2. Take out a card from the unordered section and insert it into the correct position in the ordered section; after this, the leftmost two cards are in order.
-3. Repeat step `2`, inserting one playing card from the unsorted section into the sorted section each round, until all the cards are in order.
+3. Repeat step `2` until all cards are in order.

 ![Playing cards sorting process](algorithms_are_everywhere.assets/playing_cards_sorting.png)